 Bottle Your Beer and Store

 The last stage is bottling and storing your beer in a cool and dry place.
 A dark glass bottle is ideal for the job as it helps reflect UV light that could interfere with your beer.
 You can reuse bottles or buy new ones from a local store.
-Always ensure the bottles are clean and sanitized.
+Always Make sure the bottles are clean and sanitized.

 Pour your beer into an individual bottle and use a capper to seal it properly.
 Next, store the beer in a cool, dry place.
 You can store it in a refrigerator if you plan to consume it sooner or later.